OdysseusLevy/emailscript/README.md

 #Emailscript

 Hack your inbox!
-Run scripts to manage your mail.
+Write simple scripts to do powerful things.
-Use your choice of javascript, groovy, or ruby to run against your email account.

 ##Features

-* Efficiently read emails from your inbox
-* Continously scan folders, to instantly handle emails as they come in
+* Continuously scan folders, to instantly handle emails as they come in
 * Tag senders to build whitelists, blacklists, etc.
 * Integrates with GoogleContacts
 * Move, delete emails
 * Send emails using mustache templates
 * Supports javascript, groovy, or ruby

-##Example script

 This script is all that is needed to set up a blacklist.